 Two Choice Swim Test

-A corridor-like tank is filled with tainted water and illuminated on one end.
+The water filled corridor-like tank is illuminated at one end.
 The hidden platform is positioned either at the dark or lit end of the tank.
-The mouse is placed in the centre of the tank.
+The mouse is placed in the center of the tank.
 During acquisition of the task, each animal performs several training trials by swimming towards or away from the light to find the platform.
 Following the acquisition phase, the platform is switched towards the opposite end of the corridor, while the light source remains at the former position to test for reversal learning.
 In all trials, both choice and latency to reach the platform are recorded.

 Spontaneous Alternation test

 Testing occurs in a Y-shaped maze with three plastic arms oriented in a 120° angle.
-After introduction to the center of the maze, the animal is allowed to freely explore the three arms, where it should show a tendency to enter a less recently visited arm.
+After placing the mouse in the center of the maze, the animal is allowed to freely explore the three arms, where it should show a tendency to enter a less recently visited arm.
 This test is used to quantify cognitive deficits in transgenic animals and evaluate novel compounds for their effects on cognition.

 Y-Maze Novelty and Memory